SAP/openui5-docs/docs/Stable_IDs_All_You_Need_to_Know_f51dbb7.md

  > Note:
  > The following is only relevant if you do not use the SAP Fiori launchpad because it instantiates components for you and provides IDs.

  For example, if you instantiate a component inside an HTML page, set the ID of the component as shown below.
 The reason for this is that components could be displayed more than once on a page.
 To get unique IDs for the views and controls inside the component, they must be prefixed with the component ID.
 All views in the component that are created by the framework are automatically prefixed with the component ID.
 As described above, for the programmatically generated components, you must do it yourself.
-Example: ```lang-js
+Example: ``` js
 // "Shell" required from module "sap/m/Shell"
 new Shell({
 ```